-You can also purchase the add free printable download of the matching hat and scarf pattern set from: Ravelry, Etsy and Love Crochet
+You can also purchase the add free printable download of the matching hat and scarf pattern set from Ravelry, Etsy and Love Crafts

 The Scarf is worked in the round, joining with a sl st to the top of the first stitch at the end of each round and turning your work.

 Numbers in brackets at the end of instructions indicate the stitch count for that row.

 Turning chains to not count as stitches.